TheOfficialFloW/update365/README.md

 ## FAQ
 - "Are Adrenaline, DownloadEnabler, NoNpDrm and SD2VITA compatible on 3.65?" - Yes they have all been updated and are available under my repositories.
 - "Is it risky to perform this update?" - All my betatesters have successfully updated and have no issues so far.
-The updater has been designed carefully, so you dont need to worry.
+The updater has been designed carefully, so you don't need to worry.
 - "Will I lose the hack if I format my Memory Card or restore the systems settings?" - No, you can nearly do everything with your device and you will not lose HENkaku.
 You must just NOT reinstall the 3.65 PUP.
 - "I have installed a bad plugin and now my device doesn't boot anymore" - Try to enter the `Safe Mode` and choose `2.
 Rebuild Database`.
 This will allow you to boot the device with plugins disabled and fresh `config.txt` files.
 - "Will I be able to hack my device that is on 3.65/3.67?" - Not with this software.
 I will release my exploit chain by the end of this year or next, so you have to be patient.
 - "I have lost molecularShell/VitaShell!" - You proceeded through the updater without carefully reading it.
 Congratulations!
-You can simply restore it using CMA and [psvimgtools](https://github.com/yifanlu/psvimgtools), but since you didn't made a backup as it was CLEARLY stated in the updater, it's your own fault and you will now have to figure out yourself how to solve this problem.
+You can simply restore it by using CMA and [psvimgtools](https://github.com/yifanlu/psvimgtools), but since you didn't made a backup as it was CLEARLY stated in the updater, it's your own fault and you will now have to figure out yourself how to solve this problem.
 - "I forgot to unlink the Memory Card before uninstalling enso now I can't use it!" - simply start HENkaku again through the browser, open settings app and then choose HENkaku Settings.

 ## Donation